Roasted Kalettes with Garlic Parmesan Dip

 I just recently discovered Kalettes from an article in Food Network Magazine in early 2014, and I was lucky enough to get my hands on some.
 I had luck finding them at Trader Joe’s in the fall, and now I’ve been finding them regularly at a nearby Whole Foods.

 The kalettes in these photos don’t show the huge leaves they often have…these are from the batch I got in November.
 The brand I’ve been finding at Whole Food are even darker green with gigantic leaves on some…perfect for making crispy kale-style chips.

 Basically, kalettes have a mild cabbage flavor like brussels sprouts, with robust, hearty green leaves like kale.
 Some are big, some are small, and when those big leaves get roasted in the oven, you’ve got instant kale chips.
 And the caramelized brussels sprout action is going on too.

 I’ll go so far as to say that I don’t need dip with these roasted kalettes at all — all they need is olive oil, salt and pepper, and they’re perfect.
 BUT, if you want to take them to the next level and make a full-fledged veggie snack or appetizer out of them, then serving them with dip is the right thing to do.

 You can whir it in a food processor if you want it nice and smooth, but I went the lazy route and just gave it a stir instead of whir. 😉

 After this photo shoot, I ate half of them myself, then my youngest son came in the room and ate the rest — without dip!
 When you see kalettes, scoop up a bag — or maybe all of them.

 More brussels sprouts and kale recipes you’ll love:

 - 1 1/2 tablespoons extra virgin olive oil

-- (1) 6 ounce bag kalettes, halved if large, left whole if small
+- 6 ounces kalettes halved if large, left whole if small

 - salt and pepper to taste